 You will pay an annual tuition fee for your programme of study.
 Our fees are classified as Premium Classroom rated and includes: supervised study, registration, matriculation, your assessment fees and some other miscellaneous charges.
 The cost of the course depends greatly on whether you are applying as a full time or part time student and also on whether you are a home (UK or EU citizen) or International student (according to EU regulations).
 Costs associated to your education are dealt with by the University Finance Department.

 - Click here for latest tuition fee structure or please telephone Student Enquiries on 0191 3346933.

 In addition to the cost of your fees you also need to take into account other expenses, such as accommodation, living and travel costs.
 For students, without family's, this equates to an average of £1000 per month but can be higher depending on where you live and your personal circumstances.
 For a greater breakdown on the average cost of living within the UK please click here or visit the National Union of Students and International Student Calculator websites to help you work out how to manage your money and build a budget for living and studying in the UK.

-Advice on student financing can be obtain from the charity NASMA (National Association of Student Money Advisors) who are recognised as the leading authority on all matters relating to student advice and funding.
+You can obtain further advice on student financing from the charity NASMA (National Association of Student Money Advisors) who are recognised as a UK leading authority on all matters relating to student advice and funding.